bcaffo/regmodsbook/manuscript/02_notation.md

 where {$$}S_x{/$$} and {$$}S_y{/$$} are the estimates of standard deviations for the {$$}X{/$$} observations and {$$}Y{/$$} observations, respectively.
 The correlation is simply the covariance of the separately normalized X and Y data.
-Because the the data have been normalized, the correlation is a unit free quantity and thus has more of a hope of being interpretable across settings.
+Because the data have been normalized, the correlation is a unit free quantity and thus has more of a hope of being interpretable across settings.